 - Heat the oil in a saucepan and add the onions, garlic, red chili, and ginger to the pan.
 Cook on low heat for about 4-5 mins, so the onions soften.

 - Add all of the spices to the pan and mix well.
-Add the mango, sugar and the vinegar, and salt to the pan and mix well.
+Add the mango, sugar, and vinegar, and salt to the pan and mix well.
 Bring to a boil and then simmer for about half an hour.
 The chutney will change its color and become darker.

 - Once cooled, transfer into an air tight container and store in the fridge.
 It can be stored for up to 3 months.